How to Fix a Squeaky Door: Simple Steps and the Best Lubricants

 Simple ways to fix a squeaky door

-After applying the lubricant, it’s time to test your work as the final step in how to fix a squeaky door, so open and close the door several times to spread the lubricant evenly through the hinge, listening carefully to see if the squeak has stopped—ideally, the door hinge should move smoothly and quietly now.
-If you still hear a faint squeak, apply a bit more lubricant to the same hinge, move the door again to work it in, and test once more; sometimes it takes a second application to fully silence the noise, especially if the hinge was very dry or rusty.
+After lubricating the hinge, it’s time to test if you’ve successfully learned how to fix a squeaky door.
+Open and close the door several times to evenly distribute the lubricant, listening carefully for any remaining squeak.
+Ideally, the door hinge should now move smoothly and quietly.
+If you still hear a faint squeak, apply a bit more lubricant to the same hinge, move the door again, and test once more.
+Sometimes a second application is needed to fully silence a very dry or rusty hinge.

 FAQ – How To Fix A Squeaky Door